 - how likely you are to become unwell when you’re away

-- the cost of any medical treatment you might need.
+- the cost of any medical treatment you might need while you’re away.

-- the date of your next planned hospital appointment
+- When is your next planned hospital appointment?

-- if you are taking any medication, including strong painkillers.
+- Are you taking any medication, including strong painkillers?

 Answer the questions honestly.
+You might want to talk them through with a member of your medical team, such as your Clinical Nurse Specialist.
 If you don’t tell your insurance company everything they need to know about your health, you might not be covered if you need to make a claim.